 2006 Hyundai Sonata Recalls

-Replacement headlamp assemblies may not conform to the Federal Motor Vehicle Safety Standard because they may not have been aligned properly and fail to conform to the photometric requirements.
-Improper aiming of the headlight may result in poor visibility and possibly result in a crash.
-Dealers were notified and returned their supply of headlights to Hyundai.
-The Hyundai recall number is 080.
+Replacement headlamp assemblies may not conform to the Federal Motor Vehicle Safety Standard.
+Improper aiming of the headlight may result in poor visibility, which can lead to a crash.

-Interference between the front seat belt and the front seat recliner knob may cause the front seat to recline inadvertently.
+Interference with the front seat belt may cause the front seat to recline inadvertently.
 Inadvertent release of the seat back may result in injury to the vehicle occupants.
-Dealers will replace the manual seat back recliner knob(s) free of charge.
-The recall began October 14, 2005.
-The Hyundai recall number is 072.